 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Gender-Based Violence Expertise: Maintain and cultivate understanding of GBV in countries of operation, including legal framework, key stakeholders, political/governmental structures, security situation, social norms, as well as existing and emerging issues worldwide.
+- Gender-Based Violence Expertise: Maintain and cultivate an understanding of GBV in countries of operation, including the legal framework, key stakeholders, political/governmental structures, security situation, social norms, as well as existing and emerging issues worldwide.
 Serve as a resource person internally and externally to provide knowledge and technical assistance on GBV, particularly related to victim services, coordinated community responses and social norms change for prevention.
 In addition, the Director will provide strategic direction for the Voices Against Violence Urgent Assistance program, including establishing programmatic criteria and standard operating procedures.

 - GBV Resources: Develop and implement curriculum, learning, and facilitation across programs, especially related to survivor empowerment, accessing services and assistance, and secondary trauma.
 Serve as a programmatic resource for subawards to ensure that grant activities are reflective of international best practices in GBV.

 - Crisis Response: Oversees crisis coordination across cross-functional matrix teams to ensure effective crisis communication plans and resources are in place to meet the needs of the Vital Voices Global Network.

 - Facilitation and Training: Facilitate trainings for multidisciplinary partners, service providers and other stakeholders focused on best practices related to victim services, coordinated community responses, social norms change for prevention and other related topics.
 Represent VV at conferences and events, particularly as it relates to GBV programming.